Home Learning Information (updated February 2021)

 School has provided all children and families with log in details for the websites children will need to access regularly for homework.
 In their classes, children will regularly log on to their class pages to practise this skill.

-Where a class, group or small number of pupils need to self-isolate, or there is a local lockdown requiring pupils to remain at home, school has a clear contingency plan and has the capacity to offer immediate remote education provision to all pupils via the class pages on the school website.
+Where the school, a class, group or small number of pupils need to self-isolate, or there is a local lockdown requiring pupils to remain at home, school has a clear contingency plan and has the capacity to offer immediate remote education provision to all pupils via the class and pupil pages on the school website.

 All children have been provided with a ‘home-learning’ book.
 Lessons will use high-quality online and offline resources and teaching and all children will be able to communicate with staff known to them through the discussion area of the class pages in their phase.
 This will be how teachers assess progress, check work and provide further challenge or explanations if necessary to ensure children’s understanding.